RoelKroes/TBTracker/README.md

  To run this, you need a TTGO T-Deer board or:
  *  1 x Arduino Mini - 3.3v (or compatible Arduino board)
  *  1 x SX1278 LoRa chip (or compatible LoRa chip.
 Basically it will work with all sx127x series chips)
- *  1 x BN220 GPS (9600 Baud) or any UBlox or compatible GPS device like a NEO6 or NEO8
+ *  1 x ATGM336H, BN220 GPS (9600 Baud) or any UBlox or compatible GPS device like a NEO6 or NEO8.
+I recommend the ATGM336H GPS module.

  Connect the T-Deer as an Arduino Mini to the Arduino IDE.
- Many parameters are user adjustable.
+ Many parameters are user adjustable in settings.h

  Have fun,